Anirudh-iyengar333/standalone-instruments/README.md

 ## Overview

 The suite provides standalone GUIs and a unified launcher.
-It follows a modular design (GUI ↔ drivers) with background threads, queue-based status updates, and robust error handling suitable for production benches.
+It follows a modular design with background threads, queue-based status updates, and robust error handling suitable for production benches.

 ## Supported Instruments